About Student Counseling & Psychological Services Staff

 Priscilla Little

-Office Manager
+Office Supervisor

 Priscilla is the Office Manager for the counseling center.
 She is responsible for the day-to-day operation and management of non-clinical personnel.
 She oversees the business, financial, and human resource aspects of the office.
 Previously she has worked as a paralegal, which provided her with training and knowledge in the area of HIPPA and patient privacy.
 Originally from Brandon, MS, Priscilla has lived in Birmingham, AL, Memphis, TN, Austin, TX and Louisville, KY before moving to Auburn in 2007.
-Outside of work, she enjoys outdoor activities such as cycling, kayaking, concerts, and tailgating.

 Austin Luker